-The museum is currently closed to the public;
+The museum is currently closed for the Winter.

 to the Kent Police Museum.

 We hope you will like what you see on the various pages, and that

 this will induce you to come along and see what we have on display